trose/nasa-proj/README.md

 # NASA APOD

-A simple GET endpoint that combines NASA Astrological Photo Of the Day with wikipedia links to help explain the photo.
+A simple GET endpoint that combines NASA Astronomy Photo Of the Day with wikipedia links to help explain the photo.

 ### Setup